exakat/php-dictionary/dictionary/algorithmic-complexity.ini.rst

 Algorithmic complexity, also called computational complexity, refers to the study of the resources required by an algorithm to solve a problem as a function of the input size.
 It helps us understand how efficient an algorithm is, especially as the input size grows.

-Algorithmic complexity matters for scalability, resource optimisation, performance forecast and server dimensioning.
+Algorithmic complexity matters for scalability, resource optimisation, performance forecast and server dimensionning.

 The resources may be time, processing power, memory, disk usage or other computational resources.